Curriculum (2024 Entering Major and Thereafter)

 The 4-year curriculum allows students to gain in-depth knowledge through major studies, and diversify their learning with optional minors and electives as appropriate.
 Students will also benefit from a variety of Gateway Education (GE) courses on offer, in the areas of Academic English, Chinese Civilization – History and Philosophy; Arts and Humanities; Study of Societies, Social and Business Organizations; and Science and Technology.

 Co-curricular Activities and Learning Support

 In collaboration with industry, the Department aims to equip students early with real work experience before graduation through different placement schemes.
-We have Industrial Attachment Scheme (IAS) and Overseas Internship Scheme (OIS), which offer local and overseas summer placement opportunities; and a two-semester-long Professional Internship Programme.
-Two more internship courses of one-semester and one-year durations are proposed to provide more flexibilities to suit the different needs of students and companies.
+We have Professional Internship Programme (PIP) of different durations (one-semester/two-semester/one-year), and two local and overseas summer placement opportunities namely Industrial Attachment Scheme (IAS) and Overseas Internship Scheme (OIS).

 Uplifting students’ global outreach and international competitiveness through student exchange is one of the Department’s goals.
-Since 2017, more than 170 students have been sent out to top universities in Australia, Belgium, Canada, Czech Republic, Denmark, Finland, France, Japan, Korea, mainland China, Netherlands, New Zealand, Spain, Sweden, Taiwan, the UK and the USA for semester-long exchange and summer exchange.
-Due to COVID, the programme was suspended in 2020 and 2021.
+Since 2015, more than 360 students have been sent out to top universities in Australia, Belgium, Canada, Czech Republic, Denmark, Finland, France, Japan, Korea, mainland China, Netherlands, New Zealand, Spain, Sweden, Taiwan, the UK and the USA for semester-long exchange and summer exchange.
+Unfortunately, due to COVID, the exchange programmes have been affected for years.